linode/apl-docs/docs/get-started/installation/helm.md

 helm template -f values.yaml otomi/otomi
 ```

-## Install the Chart
+## Install the Helm chart

-Install the chart with the following command:
+Install the Helm chart:

 ```bash
 helm install -f values.yaml otomi otomi/otomi
 ```

-## Monitoring the chart install
+## Monitoring the installation

 The chart deploys a Job (`otomi`) in the `default` namespace.
 Monitor the chart install using `kubectl`: